eikek/docspell/website/site/content/docs/features/_index.md

   into searchable PDF/A pdfs.
 - A powerful [query language](@/docs/query/_index.md) to find documents
+- The possibility to download all the filtered documents (once at least one filter has been selected).
 - use [bookmarks](@/docs/webapp/bookmarks.md) to save more complex queries
 - customizable [dashboards](@/docs/webapp/dashboards.md) as the main page
 - Non-destructive: all your uploaded files are never modified and can